dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Batch/README.md

 In the **Batch** folder, we provide C# samples which will help you get started with one of the fundamental big data analytics scenarios:
 **batch processing.** Batch processing means we're analyzing data that has already been stored (such as in a database, csv, text file).

-For each sample, we have a C# app and a README.md explaining the sample.
+For each sample, we have a C# app and, for more complex apps, a README.md explaining the sample.

 <table>
  <tr>